hashicorp/nomad/website/source/docs/drivers/docker.html.md

 ### Dangling Containers

-Nomad 0.10.2 introduces a detector and a reaper for docker dangling containers, containers that Nomad starts yet does not manage or track.
+Nomad 0.10.2 introduces a detector and a reaper for dangling Docker containers, containers that Nomad starts yet does not manage or track.
 Though rare, they sometimes in very loaded clusters and lead to unexpectedly running services, potentially with stale versions.

-When docker daemon becomes unavailable as Nomad starts a task, it is possible for Docker to successfully start the container and fails the API call with 500 error code.
+When Docker daemon becomes unavailable as Nomad starts a task, it is possible for Docker to successfully start the container and fails the API call with 500 error code.
 In such cases, Nomad retries and eventually aims to kill such containers.
-However, if the Docker Engine remains unhealthy, subsequent retries and stop attempts may still fail, and the started container becomes a dangling container that Nomad no longer manges.
+However, if the Docker Engine remains unhealthy, subsequent retries and stop attempts may still fail, and the started container becomes a dangling container that Nomad no longer manages.

 The newly added reaper periodically scans for such containers.
 It only targets containers with a `com.hashicorp.nomad.allocation_id` label, or match Nomad's conventions for naming and bind-mounts (i.e. `/alloc`, `/secrets`, `local`).
 Containers that don't match Nomad container patterns are left untouched.

-Operators can run the reaper in a dry mode, where it only logs dangling container ids without killing them, or simply disable it through the `gc.dangling_containers` config stanza.
+Operators can run the reaper in a dry run mode, where it only logs dangling container ids without killing them, or simply disable it through the `gc.dangling_containers` config stanza.